As an Amazon Associate I earn from qualifying purchases. See Full Disclosure Here

 8. Helps you feel centered

 Want to feel more centered and in control?
-Try grounding!
-Get outside, walk in the grass without shoes on, and suddenly everything makes so much more sense.
+Try grounding.
+Get outside, walk in the grass without shoes on, and you’ll find yourself feeling more in control of things.

 Easy & Fun Ways to Get The Benefits Of Grounding Barefoot

 It is actually really easy to start grounding or earthing on a regular basis.
 The best and easiest way to do it is by going out into your backyard in bare feet.
 Of course, you want to do this safely.
 Check the area first before you take your shoes off.

 Don’t restrict your earthing practice to your backyard only.
 Here are some other ways to get the benefits of earthing barefoot.

 Stand or walk bare feet on sand, soil, or grass – One of the easiest ways to practice earthing for grounding yourself is to stand or walk on any natural surface.
 The only thing to keep in mind is that it must be a natural surface.
 Sand, soil, and grass are all fantastic natural surfaces for earthing.
 Standing or walking on manmade surfaces such as concrete, granite, turf, or tile won’t give you the benefits.

 Lay down on the sand at the beach or the grass on your front lawn – Spending a day at the beach?
 For at least a few minutes ditch that beach towel and lay down on the sand directly.
 On non-beach days, get outdoors and feel the freshly mowed grass on your body as you lay down on the lawn.